-We consider outdoor play to be an important part of childhood, however we will exercise caution, and only take the children outside if air quality permits.
-We monitor actual air quality at the U's zipcode throughout the day (www.airnow.gov).
-If the AQI is at 100 or above, we do not take the children outside, but we don't hesitate to take them out if the AQI is below 100.
+We consider outdoor play to be an important part of childhood, however we will exercise caution, and only take the children outside if air quality permits and conditions are permissible.
+We monitor air quality levels in real time, which are measured on campus at the University.
+If the AQI is at 100 or above, we do not take the children outside.